 The sign and magnitude of covariate relationships to probabilities of colonization and extinction link our results to environmental features.
 Model averaged results show relatively low average probabilities of colonization (< 0.15) and high probabilities of local extinction (0.5 - 0.9) at points from year to year.
 Colonization probability, however, strongly increased with snag density and decreased with fire age (Figure 8a-b).
-Extinction probability shows a weak effect that extinction probability may decrease with burn severity.
+Extinction probability shows a still uncertain but moderately strong effect that extinction probability decreases with greater burn severity.